 There are three main components to this industry:

-- Merchant Wholesalers, Nondurable Goods: These are items generally with a normal life expectancy of less than three years, such as paper and paper products, chemicals and chemical products, drugs, textiles and textile products, apparel, footwear, groceries, farm products, petroleum and petroleum products, alcoholic beverages, books, magazines, newspapers, flowers and nursery stock, and tobacco products.
+- Merchant Wholesalers, Non-Durable Goods: These are items generally with a normal life expectancy of less than three years, such as paper and paper products, chemicals and chemical products, drugs, textiles and textile products, apparel, footwear, groceries, farm products, petroleum and petroleum products, alcoholic beverages, books, magazines, newspapers, flowers and nursery stock, and tobacco products.
 Oregon companies in this industry include Adidas; Pacific Seafood; Pepsi Cola Bottling Company; Nike; Dr. Martens; Fred Meyer; Food Services of America; Sysco Foods; and Columbia Sportswear.
 Not necessarily all of these businesses’ Oregon employment is in wholesale trade, but some portions of their operations jobs are counted in this industry.

-In 2017, there were about 76,500 nonfarm payroll jobs in Oregon’s wholesale trade industry, representing about 4.1 percent of Oregon’s payroll employment.
-Due to higher than average wages, this industry accounts for 5.6 percent of Oregon’s total payroll.
-About 33,500 jobs were in merchant wholesalers of durable goods, another 28,700 in merchant wholesalers of nondurable goods.
-The smallest portion was electronic markets, agents and brokers with about 14,300 jobs in Oregon.
+In 2018, there were about 76,500 nonfarm payroll jobs in Oregon’s wholesale trade industry, representing about 4.0 percent of Oregon’s payroll employment.
+Due to higher than average wages, this industry accounts for 5.4 percent of Oregon’s total payroll.
+About 37,100 jobs were in merchant wholesalers of durable goods, another 30,800 in merchant wholesalers of nondurable goods.
+The smallest portion was electronic markets, agents and brokers with about 7,700 jobs in Oregon.

-Wages, Number and Size of Firms
+< Wages, Number, and Size of Firms

-Wholesale trade had a higher percent of older firms than the average in Oregon.
-About 90 percent of all firms were 11 years or older in 2017 compared with 80.5 percent for all industries.
-On the other hand, only 3.6 percent of wholesale trade firms were three years old or less.
-Across all industries, 7.5 percent of firms were less than three years old.
+Wholesale trade had a larger share of older firms than the average in Oregon.
+About 89 percent of all firms were 11 years or older in the first quarter of 2017 compared with 80.3 percent for all industries.
+On the other hand, only 3.7 percent of wholesale trade firms were three years old or less.
+Across all industries, 7.7 percent of firms were three years old or less.

 Workforce Data from Census Bureau Local Employment Dynamics

 percent for the all-industry average.
 Those with some college or an associate’s degree had a slightly greater concentration in wholesale trade compared with the all-industry average.
-Those with less than a high school diploma accounted for about 11 percent of wholesale trade workers, compared with about 13 percent for Oregon’s all-industry average.
+Those with less than a high school diploma accounted for about 11.5 percent of wholesale trade workers, compared with about 13 percent for Oregon’s all-industry average.

 The Bureau of Labor Statistics recently published their 2016 to 2026 employment projections by industry.
-They project the compound annual rate of change for wholesale trade increasing by 0.2 percent over that period, compared to 0.7 percent for all industries.
+They project the compound annual rate of change for wholesale trade increasing by 0.2 percent over that period, compared with 0.7 percent for all industries.
 This is also slightly lower than the annual rate of growth for retail trade, which is forecast to grow slowly at 0.3 percent over the 10-year horizon.